Crustan/fm06elevated/README.md

     <layout kind="stick_to_object_attachment" priority="1" target="ibng" get_side="right" set_side="left" move_side="true" offset="8"/>

 ## Screen ID:s
-Every screen ha an ID that's used for disabling, enabling different components (see Conditionals above)
+Every screen has an ID that's used for disabling, enabling different components (see Conditionals above)

+* Intro/Start - 0
 * Intro/Start - 2
+* Team - 10
 * Match - 22
+* Preferences - 23

+* 3 - ? (used in Shoot skin header.xml)
+* 6 - ? (used in Shoot skin header.xml)
+* 16 - ? (used in Shoot skin header.xml)
+* 47 - ? (used in Shoot skin header.xml)
+* 61 - ? (used in Shoot skin header.xml)